Once Upon a Time at

 Above is a character

-mobile that I had my students make.
-In the middle
+mobile that I had my 2nd grade students make

 Here is a beginning,

-middle, and end activity we did with the book
+middle, and end activity we did in 2nd grade with

-Hansel and Gretel.
-Under the Gingerbread house in
+the book Hansel and Gretel.
+Under the Gingerbread

-a flap book with.
-Begin, Middle, End, and
+house in a flap book with.
+Begin, Middle, End,

-book.
-Then they colored the Gingerbread House ans
+the book.
+Then they colored the Gingerbread House

-stapled it to the book.
-When they were done, I
+ans stapled it to the book.
+When they were done,

 said...
 Fairy Tales Can Be Yummy!